 Instructions

-- In a large bowl, add the bread flour, yeast, salt and rosemary.
+- In a large mixing bowl, add the bread flour, yeast, salt and rosemary.
 Make sure to add the salt and yeast on opposite sides of the bowl, then stir together

 - Add the water and olive oil to the flour mixture and bring it together into a dough